wetee-dao/metamask-snap/README.md

 ## Docker

-To build and run a docker container:
+To build and run docker container(s):

 ```
-yarn docker
+yarn compose
 ```

-When using the Docker command, you can access the UI via http://localhost:8000.
+Afterward, you can access various user interfaces as follows:

+- http://localhost:8000: This displays a simple decentralized application (dapp) designed for testing the Polkamask snap.

+- http://localhost:80: This presents a modified version of the Polkadot Cloud in the staking dashboard.

 <p align="center">